Waztom/fragalysis-devcontainer/README.md

   > `./launch-backend.sh` <br>

+- before starting up the server to view Fragalysis in a browser, you need to start yarn by:
+-  > `cd /code/frontend && yarn start`

-- use the Gunicorn/Nginx server by running:
+- After the main.js file has been bundled, use the Gunicorn/Nginx server by running:
   > `./launch-server.sh` <br>

 - or use the standard Django server by running: